 Shaping Wood by Hand

-A few tools let you create any shape imaginable
+A few simple hand tools allow you to create any shape imaginable.

 Synopsis: Even if you have an impressive stable of power tools at your disposal, sometimes it is easier and quicker to shape wood the old-fashioned way.
 Used for generations because they are efficient, the spokeshave, rasp, bench chisel, and scraper are still the best and often the safest tools for a wide variety of shaping jobs.
 Alfred Sharp demonstrates how to shape wood quickly and accurately using a spokeshave, and how to tune up a spokeshave for the best performance.
 He also explains how to sculpt wood using rasps and files, carve with a bench chisel, and clean up the surface with a card scraper.